 6 Reasons to Visit Ireland

 Ireland is a beautiful island in the North Atlantic Ocean.
 Ireland is one of the friendliest countries in the world and is home to world-famous pubs where Irish bands perform daily.
-The beautiful parks, natural beauty, and stunning historical castles are reasons to visit Ireland alone; however, we list six reasons to visit Ireland below!
+The beautiful parks, natural beauty, and stunning historical castles make Ireland special.
+Below we list six reasons to visit Ireland below!